 Popstars are very good at singing and/or playing instruments, but there's more to them than that!
 It's well-known that pop performers often take to the stage or screen, but plenty of them are handy with a pen (well, keyboard).

-As rapper Stormzy releases his first book Rise Up: The #Merky Story, we look at other stars who went from pop to lit.
+This World Book Day, we look at some of the stars who went from pop to lit.

 Stormzy - Rise Up: The #Merky Story So Far